Blueprint Staking API

 simulate_stake | amountSol, durationDays? | Project staking rewards with compound interest |

-get_staking_summary | walletAddress | Complete portfolio dashboard |
+get_staking_summary | walletAddress | Complete portfolio dashboard with recommended action |

 get_verification_links | none | URLs for independent verification |